phantran/moco/README.md

 #### Configuration
 Details about more configurable parameters of MoCo will be updated here later.
-For the moment, you could use the helpmojo command to learn more about it.
+At the moment, you could use the helpmojo command to learn more about it.

 `mvn m0c0:help -Ddetail=true`

 ### Contributing
 If you find a problem with MoCo and wanted to fix it, it would be very helpful to create a ticket along with your pull request.
+The ticket in issues should describe clearly what your pull request is about.
+Please create new branch from the development branch, implement the changes, then create a pull request to development branch after finishing.

 ### License